jdevop33/hockey-pouches/MASTER-TASK-LIST.md

 # Hockey Pouches Master Task List

-This document serves as the single source of truth for all tasks related to the Hockey Pouches e-commerce platform, consolidating information from various project documents to keep everyone aligned and organized.
+This document serves as the single source of truth for all tasks related to the Hockey Pouches e-commerce platform.

 ## Project Overview